-While the big costs are typically known, the little extras also add up.
-Yet, these items are less easy to estimate as they vary more greatly.
-Even if you don’t know the exact cost for these items, you can at least set the maximum amount you have leftover after the big expenses so you are able to remain within the budget you set.
+While the high costs are typically known, the little extras also add up.
+Yet, these items are less easy to estimate as they vary greatly.
+Even if you don’t know the exact cost for these items, you can at least set the maximum amount you have left over after the big expenses, so you are able to remain within the budget you set.

 The extras include considerations like: